dmuth/splunk-lab/README.md

 <img src="img/app-tree.png" width="500" />

+## Building Your Own Apps Based on Splunk Lab

+A sample app (and instructions on how to use it) are in the
+<a href="sample-app/">sample-app directory</a>.
+Feel free to expand on that app for your own apps.

 ## A Word About Security

 HTTPS is turned on by default.
 Passwords such as `password` and <a href="https://www.youtube.com/watch?v=a6iW-8xPw3k">12345</a> are not permitted.